There are many reasons to come and stay in Ardmore.

 3. Much worn figure of thresher (?) with flail (perhaps Gideon)

 5. Two tall figures, much worn.
-Hindermost figure has hand extended so as to touch shoulder of similar figure in front.
+Hindermost figure has a hand extended so as to touch the shoulder of a similar figure in front.

-7. Large figure of bishop holding in his right hand an object which reaches to height of his head and seems to rest against the latter.
-In the left he holds a second object, with a triangular (V) shaped head.
+7. Large figure of bishop holding in his right hand an object which reaches to the height of his head and seems to rest against the latter.
+On the left, he holds a second object, with a triangular (V) shaped head.
 To the right of the bishop is a kneeling figure, presenting a chalice or drinking vessel.

 8. Figure (somewhat broken) of bishop with crozier in left hand.

-9. Three skeleton like figures in line and above them three other similar figures surmounted by single figure of like type.
+9. Three skeleton-like figures in line and above the three other similar figures surmounted by a single figure of like type.

 11. Seated figure of king or bishop.
 A kneeling figure before him offers something which he holds with elevated hands.

 Coming next to the internal arcades, which are confined to the north wall of the nave, we find that they are of two kinds – square and pointed.
 The square-headed panels break the wall space between the door and the first window; they are five in number and measure each about 28 1/2 inches by 22 inches.
 Commencing about 12 inches beyond the first window the pointed arcades, twelve in number, extend along the wall choirwards.
 The spaces vary slightly in size-the general measurements being 49 by 23 inches.